qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 algorithm, i.e. an algorithm with polynomial runtime in the problem size, that solves these problems.
 This also applies to quantum algorithms.
-One possible approach to such problems is to develop heuristic algortihm that don’t have a polynomial runtime gurantee but appear to perform well on some instances of such problems.
+One possible approach to such problems is to develop heuristic algortihms that don’t have a polynomial runtime guarantee but appear to perform well on some instances of such problems.
 Another alternative are approximate algorithms.